sailthru/sailthru-magento-extension/README.md

 # Sailthru Magento Extension

-The Magento extension provides Sailthru's base functionality and can serve as a framework for building custom Magento functionality.
+The Magento extension provides an integration to Sailthru's platform  and can serve as a framework for building custom Magento functionality.

 ##### Features
 - Optionally load Sailthru JavaScript (either Horizon or PersonalizeJS) to all pages